github-for-unity/Unity/docs/contributing/how-to-test.md

 Unit and Integration tests for Unity can be found under `src/tests/`.

 ## Testing requirements
-Unit and integration tests currently run with NUnit 2.6.4.
+Tests currently run with NUnit 2.6.4.

 ## Running tests
 Tests can be run after building the Unity project.
 To run the tests execute `test.cmd` on Windows or `test.sh` on Mac.